 4. Linda drove to the airport. which is 60 miles away.
 On the way there, she got stuck in traffic, but on the way back the traffic was fine.
 It took her 2 hours longer to get to the airport than it did to get back.
 If she was able to average 40 miles per hour faster getting back, how long did it take her to get to the airport , and how long did it take to get back?

 The first step in solving a word problem is to define the unknown.
 In this case they're looking for how long it took her to get to the airport and how long it took her to get back.
 So we start by writing

 If we know how long it took her to get back, then we can just add 2 hours to that to get how long it took her to get to the airport.

-your author suggests we make a d = rt table to organize our
+your authors suggest we make a d = rt table to organize our efforts

 We are given that it is 60 miles both to the airport and back.